Fulbright Scholarships for the Senior Specialists Program

 Find out what a specialist can do in Belgium or Luxembourg: 2015 Fulbright Specialist Dr. Jay Liebowitz, Distinguished Chair of Applied Business and Finance at Harrisburg University of Science and Technology gives a glimpse of his grant at KU Leuven

 FUNDING: The U.S. Government will pay for international travel and provide a daily honorarium of $200 to the U.S. specialist selected.
 The host institution will be asked to cost-share the program by providing lodging, meals and in-country travel.
-We need to see a cost-share 50-50 from the host university in Belgium or Luxembourg.
+We need to see a 50-50 cost-share from the host university in Belgium or Luxembourg (except for the specialist slot on the topic of migration in 2016 which is paid in full by the U.S. government).

 APPLICATION PROCEDURES: If you would like to request an academic or professional specialist for a period of two to six weeks for projects as outlined above, please contact the Commission at email@example.com in order to receive the materials.
 The request will be forwarded to Washington for the matching and selection process.
 Requests will be honored depending on the availability of funding and on the availability of an appropriate U.S. specialist.